Johnny Yip: Rise to fame (1980–)

-In addition to TV series songs, Yip Chun-tong also tried to explore new routes.
-The albums "Waiting Again" (再等待, 1982) and "This Leaf is for You" (這片葉給你, 1983) both used non-film and television songs as the theme.
-In 1983, "Yip Chun-tong Love Songs" did not include any film and television songs。"Flute Girl", "Wait Again" and "Moon God" have topped the Chinese Songs Dragon and Tiger Chart (weekly) chart.
-The song "Flute Girl" (笛子姑娘) was released in 1981.
-It was written by Lam Chun-keung.
-It tells an ordinary love story and secretly expresses his longing for his deceased sister Lam Ngan-nei.
-Among them, "Moon God" uses electronic arrangement, and its lyrics are full of "cinematic feeling".
-Commentators pointed out that the song should be influenced by the New Age Music composer Kitaro.
+In addition to TV series songs, Yip's albums "Waiting Again" (再等待; 1982) and "This Leaf is for You" (這片葉給你; 1983) both used non-film and television songs as the theme.
+In 1983, "Yip Chun-tong Love Songs" did not include any film and television songs.
+"Flute Girl", "Wait Again" and "Moon God" topped the Chinese Songs Dragon and Tiger Chart weekly chart.
+The song "Moon God" used an electronic arrangement, and commentators pointed out that the song may have been influenced by the New Age Music composer Kitaro.

-In 1982, Yip Chun-tong represented TVB in Tokyo, Japan, to participate in the 11th Tokyo Music Festival, with "Waiting Again" as his entry song, finally won the "Asia Special Award".
+In 1982, Yip Chun-tong represented TVB in Tokyo, Japan in the 11th Tokyo Music Festival, with "Waiting Again" as his entry song.
+He won the Asia Special Award.